 The more features you include the more contexts are found and, thus, the longer time it will take till the contextual personalization learns what works and will utilize it.
-Therefore, use business knowledge and intuition to think about features which could help the contextual personalization to make the right decision.
+Therefore, use business knowledge and intuition to think about features that could help contextual personalization to make the right decision.

 Rule of thumb

-Multiply 100 with the number of contexts and with the number of variants.
-Then divide it with the estimated conversion rate (how many times the displayed weblayer is clicked).
+Multiply 100 by the number of contexts and the number of variants.
+Then divide it by the estimated conversion rate (how many times the displayed weblayer is clicked).
 The result is the needed size of your audience.

 100 x 20 contexts x 2 variants / 0.02 conversion rate = 200 000.